jacob-pro/wsl2-dns-agent/README.md

 An agent that automatically patches your WSL2 DNS configuration when using Cisco AnyConnect (or similar VPNs that block split-tunneling).

+Thanks to @pyther for the [inspiration for this tool](https://gist.github.com/pyther/b7c03579a5ea55fe431561b502ec1ba8).

 ## How it works

 1. The agent detects when you connect/disconnect from a VPN.